evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor_Performance/_index.md

 ## Climate system

 There is one climate system available.
 The  climate system supports different temperatures in five zones.
-The driver, passenger, and two zones in the the 2. row and one in the 3. row. interior.hvac.heatpump
+The driver, passenger, and two zones in the the 2. row and one in the 3. row.
+This model has a [heat pump](../../../../technology/hvac/#heat-pump) as standard.
+This heat pump can save significant energy used for heating in cold weather.

 ## Comfort